What Are Different Types of Ports For Ships?

 ii) Vice President and Chief Operating Officer

-i) Executive Vice President and Chief Financial Officer: They have to cater to all the matters related to Finance, Procurement, Digital Business Solution, Digital and Information technology, Innovation, etc. They also have to look after the Faculty Service Centre to manage working personnel and their services.
+i) Executive Vice President and Chief Financial Officer: They have to cater to all the matters related to Finance, Procurement, Digital Business Solutions, Digital and Information technology, Innovation, etc. They also have to look after the Faculty Service Centre to manage working personnel and their services.

 ii) Vice President and Chief Operating Officer: They head Harbor’s Master division and work primarily for Harbor Development.
 They manage all the assets and also work for environmental Management.

-Types of Ports
+Types of Shipping Ports

-Intermodal transportation and tanker ships are on their peak in the international market due to the development of Inland ports which are also referred to as Inland freight distribution ports, which are a hub for inland waterway trades mainly due to their congestion-free space availability and adequate capacity.
+Intermodal transportation and tanker ships are at their peak in the international market due to the development of Inland ports which are also referred to as Inland freight distribution ports, which are a hub for inland waterway trades mainly due to their congestion-free space availability and adequate capacity.

 - There should be well-established distribution centres for freight distribution

-- There should be well established logistic department to handle all logistics activities as well as to maintain inventory records
+- There should be well established logistic department to handle all logistics activities as well as to maintain inventory records.

 Warm Water Ports